 What extra precautions should cystic fibrosis patients take?

-Other preventive measures CF patients should take to minimize the risk of getting COVID-19 include:
+CF patients should, therefore, take extra precautions to minimize the risk of contracting the virus, including:

 - Stocking up on necessary medications and supplies that can last for a few weeks.